Self-Convolutions of Generalized Narayana Numbers: Main Result

 Our main result is as follows.

 \begin{theorem} For $k\geq 2$ fixed, and with $\mathcal{R}_n$ representing the $k$-step Narayana numbers defined above in (\ref{e.RnInitial}), we have

 \end{theorem}

 It is important to note that this theorem applies for any and all $k\geq 2$.
-For example, if we want a formula for the self-convolution of the 6-step Narayana numbers, which we define as
+When $k=2$ then the $2$-step Narayana numbers are just the Fibonacci numbers $F_n$ as explained earlier, and indeed (\ref{e.theorem3}) with $k=2$ and with $F_n$ in place of $\mathcal{R}_n$ will give us (\ref{e.Narayana21a}).
+Likewise, when $k=3$ then we have the ``traditional" Narayana numbers $R_n$, and likewise (\ref{e.theorem3}) with $k=3$ and with $R_n$ in place of $\mathcal{R}_n$ will give us (\ref{e.Narayana51a}).
+Furthermore, if we want a formula for the self-convolution of the ``6-step" Narayana numbers which we define as